Skip to content

 Short answers, pulled from the story.

-What is the origin of the word treason?
+What is the legal definition of treason?